Blog

 ArticleProvides attribution and recency signalsBlog posts, news, thought leadership

-ProductStructured price, features, review dataEcommerce, SaaS product pages
+ProductStructured price, features, and review dataEcommerce, SaaS product pages

 OrganizationFoundational brand contextAbout pages, company information